Introduction

 You can connect to the G6 transmitters in two ways:

-1. Directly to the transmitter using xDrip4iOS and without using the Dexcom app
+1. By using only xDrip4iOS and without using the Dexcom app

-2. Indirectly to the transmitter using xDrip4iOS and the Dexcom app in parallel by enabling "Read from Dexcom app" mode.
+2. By using xDrip4iOS and the Dexcom app in parallel by enabling "Read from Dexcom app" mode.

-If using a modified G6 Anubis transmitter, the Anubis-specific limits (50 minute warm-up, 60 day sensor expiry, 180 day transmitter expiry, resetable) all apply.
+If using a modified Anubis G6 transmitter, this will be automatically recognised by xDrip4iOS (from version 5.4.1 onwards) and the Anubis-specific limits (50 minute warm-up, 60 day sensor expiry, 180 day transmitter expiry, resetable) all apply.
 For more information about the Anubis project, please see the Facebook group.

 Dexcom ONE

-• Partially compatible using native mode with "Read from Dexcom app" enabled (see below).
+• Compatible using native mode with "Read from Dexcom app" enabled (see below).

 The sensors can be started using the sensor code on the label.